ClusterHQ/flocker/docs/docker-integration/about.rst

 About the Docker Integration
 ============================

-Flocker integrates with the Docker Engine, Docker Swarm and/or Docker Compose via the Flocker Plugin for Docker.
+Flocker integrates with the Docker Engine, Docker Swarm and/or Docker Compose via the Flocker plugin for Docker.

-The Flocker Plugin for Docker is a Docker volumes plugin.
+The Flocker plugin for Docker is a Docker volumes plugin.

 It allows you to control Flocker directly from the Docker CLI or a Docker Compose file.